ray-project/kuberay/docs/guidance/prometheus-grafana.md

 * The above PromQL expression checks if there is no time series exist for `ray_gcs_update_resource_usage_time_bucket` metric.
 See [absent()](https://prometheus.io/docs/prometheus/latest/querying/functions/#absent) for more detail.

-* The alerting rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**, Hence, no need to create anything here.
+* The alerting rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**.
+Hence, no need to create anything here.

 * Alerting rules are configured in the same way as recording rules.